energysistem/manuals/42852-Energy eReader Max/en/0010-introduccion.md

 ## Introduction

-Thank you for trusting us and buy your new Energy eReader Pro HD.
-We hope you enjoy it!
-Your new e-book reader has a 6" E-Ink Carta#trade# HD display with touch panel, and its integrated light with anti-reflection system allows you to read in low-light.
-The access to thousands of applications on your system Android operating#trade# is possible thanks to its integrated Wi-Fi.
+Thank you for your trust in us and for buying the new Energy eReader Max.
+We hope you enjoy it.

-These features, combined with its advanced reading features, and its 8GB of internal memory, make this device the ideal companion for your reading days.
+Your new e-book reader features a 6" E-Ink Carta touchscreen with anti-glare system to avoid glare and reflection while reading in the sunshine and from different viewing angles.
+Thanks to the Wi-Fi connection and Android operating system you will be able to open thousands of apps.
+All these features, the advanced reading settings and the 8 GB internal memory turn your device into the perfect partner for your reading sessions.

-Before you start enjoying your Energy eReader Pro HD advise you to read this quick guide to get familiar with it.
-It only takes a couple of minutes and help you make the most of all their benefits.
+We strongly recommend to read this manual in order to familiarize yourself with your eReader before you start using it.
+It will only take a few minutes and it will help you to make the most of all its features.